NJEA Endorses Mikie Sherrill

 Sherrill already has NJEA’s endorsement and its piggy bank.
 Throwing shade on Jack Ciattarelli’s allegiance to Trump will only get her so far.
 What would it look like if, on her campaign webpage for running mate Dale Caldwell, she was clear about his long leadership in the public charter school sector instead of ignoring this important facet of his biography?
 What if she gave herself some breathing room to challenge the Democratic Party’s soporific stance on education (more money!
 Fewer guardrails!) and boldly take a step toward the center, where most Democrats live?

 Sure, that would mean giving the back of the hand to NJEA honchos who disdain the schools where many low-income families prefer to send their children.
 But we just had a teachable moment in June when NJEA president Sean Spiller burnt through over $40 million in teacher dues in the primary and lost.
-The lesson here is it is safe to break up with teacher union leaders and challenge party orthodoxy on behalf of New Jersey families.
-That would be a win-win for Sherrill and NJ families.
+The lesson here is it is safe to break up with teacher union leaders and challenge party orthodoxy on behalf of New Jersey students.
+That would be a win-win for Sherrill and the families she says she wants to serve.